Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-06.md

 ## Viewport

-When making a mobile site you the developer can configure the viewport.
+When making a mobile site, you the developer can configure the viewport.

 Mobile devices by default assume that a web site is configured for desktop assuming the size of the screen 960px wide.
 In this case you as a viewer would have to pinch, zoom, and scroll around to view the page.